History of Morgan

 If these new designs raised doubts about the future of the traditional styled Morgans, the increased production figures answered them.
 The demand for the traditional range is higher than ever, as testified by the Roadster V6, which replaced the Plus 8 in 2004 after 38 years.

-However, any mourning for the Plus 8 was short lived and it was reinstated into the range in 2012.
-The traditional Plus 8 bodywork was wrapped around the mechanics of the Aero 8, with the 4.8 litre, 362 hp BMW engine moving the vehicle between 0-62mph in 4.5 seconds, and to a blistering top speed of 155mph.
+However, any mourning for the Morgan Plus 8 was short lived and it was reinstated into the range in 2012.
+The traditional Plus 8 bodywork was wrapped around the mechanics of the Aero 8, with a 4.8 litre, 367 hp BMW engine moving the vehicle between 0-62mph in 4.5 seconds, and to a blistering top speed of 155mph.

 Back on 3 wheels

 The final Morgan that must be mentioned is more than an echo from its past.
-The new Morgan three-wheeler, launched in 2011 has delighted critics and reinjected a vial of fun into motoring.
+The new Morgan 3 wheeler, launched in 2011 has delighted critics and reinjected a vial of fun into motoring.
 With its bullet shaped torso and padded leather interior, its truly reminiscent of an early cockpit.

 You can’t help but think that Captain Albert Ball would have approved.
 One hundred years on, and Morgan cars are still capturing the thrill of flying.